openstack/operations-guide/doc/ops-guide/source/ch_ops_maintenance.rst

 your cloud controller has failed, your users definitely will.
 Unfortunately, this is a rough situation.
 The cloud controller is an integral part of your cloud.
-If you have only one controller, you will have many missing services if it goes down.cloud controllers total failure ofmaintenance/debugging cloud controller total failure
+If you have only one controller, you will have many missing services if it goes down.

 To avoid this situation, create a highly available cloud controller cluster.
 This is outside the scope of this document, but you can read